-- The balanced combination of salmon and tandoori flavors gives you the salmon tikka that does not taste over-seasoned.
+- The combination of salmon and tandoori flavors is well balanced.
+It gives you the salmon tikka that does not taste over-seasoned with Indian spices.

-- Salmon is not overcooked and rubbery since we broil it for a very short period.
+- Salmon does not get overcooked and rubbery since we broil it for a very short period.
 (This is in contrast to the baked salmon kabobs recipe where we cook at a low temperature for a long period.
-They turn out soft and juicy, but not browned.
+They turn out soft and juicy, but not browned.)

 - You can achieve the signature bright-red “tandoori” look and smoky flavor using natural healthy ingredients.
 No food colors are used in this recipe.
 The trick is to….(Have some patience, my friend!
-Read further…)
+Please read further…)